globe icon

 A recorded interview with Mr Sosaar to address the platforms issues has not been accepted by Credistar.

-Where can investors visit the offices of Lendermarket?
+Where can investors visces of Lende officesrmarket?

 "Lendermarket's office is in Estonia, where the core team is located."